 Excessive levels of humidity can create an uncomfortable living environment and may also encourage the growth of mould and mildew.
 High humidity levels can be the result of several external factors, or from cooking or showering.
 Addressing the cause of the increased humidity levels will reduce the moisture level in your home, promoting a stable indoor environment.

-dust mites, pollen, microplastics and bacteria.
+Dust mites, pollen, microplastics and bacteria.
 Ensuring your home is as dust-free as possible will help to improve air quality in your home.

 Any of the following personal symptoms could be an indication of poor air quality.
 Please note that none of these issues are certain to have been caused by contaminated indoor air quality, and that there are other factors that could lead to you experiencing them.
 If you are worried about any personal health effects of bad air quality, consult a doctor.